Quantum Gates via Dynamical Decoupling of Central Qubit on IBMQ and 15NV Center in Diamond: Universal Model Benchmarked on IBMQ

-To ascertain the robustness of the decoupling and benchmark the model to multiple target qubits, we perform the DD-gate in a three qubits system, composed by the central qubit coupled with two target qubits, as schematically represented in Fig.~\ref{fig:3qubit}~(a).
-We consider a Hamiltonian as in Eq.~\ref{eq:IBMQ_H0_A}, with the same parameters for the control qubit as in Sec.~\ref{sec:NV_2qubit} and target qubits parameters of $A_{zx,1}=0.15$, $A_{zx,2}=0.10$, $\omega_{0, 1}=1$ and $\omega_{0, 2}=0.5$, all in units of [time$^{-1}$].
-In addition, we take a smaller time-step of $\Delta t = 0.0001$, in order to achieve a better approximation with the time discretization of the Pauli operators (Eq.~\ref{eq:Up}).
+In order to extend our model to multiple target qubits, we perform DD-gate in a three-qubit system, composed of the central qubit coupled with two target qubits, as schematically represented in Fig.~\ref{fig:3qubit}~(a).
+We consider a Hamiltonian as in Eq.~\ref{eq:IBMQ_H0_A}, with the same parameters for the control qubit as in Sec.~\ref{sec:NV_2qubit} and target qubits parameters of $A_{zx,1}=0.15$, $A_{zx,2}=0.10$, $\omega_{0, 1}=1.0$ and $\omega_{0, 2}=0.5$, all in units of [frequency].
+In addition, we take a shorter time-step of $\Delta t = 0.0001$, in order to achieve better Trotterization approximation (Eq.~\ref{eq:Up}).

 First, we experimentally measured and simulated the expectation values of the three qubits $\langle \hat{S}_z \rangle$, $\langle \hat{I}_{z,1} \rangle$ and $\langle \hat{I}_{z,1} \rangle$ under a CPMG-10 sequence, as shown in Fig.~\ref{fig:3qubit}~(b).
-Each of the two target qubits show a resonance at their Larmor frequencies $\tau=1/(2\omega_{0, j})$, without having any response at the other target qubit's resonant pulse separation.
-The central qubit displays the resonances at both of the frequencies, which can make it difficult for spectral disambiguation in quantum sensing applications with DD sequences~\cite{ambiguous_resonances, CROT_NV_DD}.
+The target qubits have resonance at their own Larmor frequencies $\tau=1/(2\omega_{0, j})$, without any response at a pulse separation resonant with the other qubit.
+The central qubit has resonances at both frequencies, which leads to spectral ambiguities in quantum sensing applications with DD sequences~\cite{ambiguous_resonances, CROT_NV_DD}.

 To realize the DD-gate with the target qubits, the resonant pulse separation of each one is separately addressed with the CPMG sequence varying $N$, as previously done in Fig.~\ref{fig:cpmg_ibmq}~(b).
-The experimental and simulation results for the target qubits DD-gates are shown in Fig.~\ref{fig:3qubit}~(c), demonstrating full population inversions at $N=16$ in the target qubit 1 and $N=11$ in qubit 2.
-An expressive signal decay is also observed in both of the observables, evidencing a limitation of the IBMQ digital quantum simulator to reproduce the model for three qubits.
-These signal decays are also present in the Qiskit simulations, in good agreement with the experiment, which validates the noise model employed in the simulations of the super-conducting hardware.
+The experimental and simulation results are shown in Fig.~\ref{fig:3qubit}~(c), demonstrating full population inversions at $N=16$ in the target qubit 1 and $N=11$ in qubit 2.
+The signal from both observables decays, evidencing a limitation of the IBMQ digital quantum simulator to reproduce the model for two target qubits.
+These decays are also present in the Qiskit simulations, which validates the noise model employed in the simulations of the superconducting hardware.